Baci: Ceremony

 The younger generation of people assembled for the occasion first pay obeisance to the elders present in the ceremony.
 Thereafter, every one in the assembly touches the trays of pah kwan reverentially as a mark of respect, amidst recitation of Buddhist chanting, in a mix of Laotian and Pali languages by the mor phon (the person conducting the ceremony, usually a senior person who has been a Buddhist monk).
 Buddhist devas, local deities and spirits are invoked amidst the chants for the return of kwans (souls) from wherever they are back to the body to ensure equilibrium.
 It is said to be a fusion of the traditions of Hindu and Buddhist religious practices.

 At the conclusion of the ceremony, a feast of food is offered to all guests, with bowls of rice wine.
 This is followed by revelry of Laotian dance and music.

+Participants touch the pah kwan while the mor phon chants in Lao and Pali, invoking Buddhist devas, local deities, and spirits.
+The ritual blends Hindu and Buddhist traditions.

+At the end, guests are served a feast with rice wine, followed by traditional music and dance.